Chinmaykd21/leaky-bucket/README.md

 Once the development server is running:

 - Navigate to the homepage (http://localhost:3000).
-- Click the "Make API Request" button to send a request to the - rate-limited API.
+- Click the "Make an API Request" button to send a request to the - rate-limited API.
 - If you exceed the allowed number of requests, you will see an error message indicating that too many requests have been made.

 ### Customization